Education and Skills

 Together, KPMG and the NLT founded the award winning2 Vision for Literacy Business Pledge to champion much needed change.
 Established in 2015, in 2023 97 leading businesses publicly committed to help close the nation’s literacy gap and boost social mobility.3

 We’ve also collaborated with the NLT and the Marcus Rashford Book Club to give more children the gift of reading.
-In 2022, we donated over 75,000 books to communities with the lowest literacy levels and have committed to donate a further 50,000 in 2023.
-Our book donations are themed around a specific topic, such as the environment, racial and gender equality, and mental health, helping children and young people to better understand the world around them.
+In 2022 and 2023, 149,000 books were donated to communities with the lowest literacy levels.
+The books donated are themed around key topics, such as the environment, racial and gender equality and mental health, helping children and young people better understand the world around them.

 My son came home from school so excited about receiving the book and has been reading it, telling family members about it and, honestly, we the parents were excited too.
 Thank you so much for thinking of this great idea and for all you do to make a difference in children.